-This is heavenly.
-Wonderful comfort food, and a kid pleaser!
+This creamed spinach is heavenly.
+Wonderful comfort food and a kid pleaser!
 My kids wolf this down and ask for seconds.
-We eat this with just about any cajun dish, but it’s also good with pasta dishes, and we love it with ham or turkey at holiday meals.
+We eat this with just about any Cajun dish, but it’s also good with pasta dishes, and we love it with ham or turkey at holiday meals.
 For more variety, I sometimes add 4 ounces of mushrooms and sauté them with the onion and garlic.

 [Updated February 6, 2009]

-- 2 pounds frozen spinach (thawed and well drained (or 3 pounds/1.5 kilos fresh spinach, washed, stemmed and finely chopped)
+- 2 pounds frozen spinach (thawed and well drained (or 3 pounds/1.5 kilos fresh spinach, washed, stemmed and finely chopped))